Bringing ancient manuscripts into cyberspace

 Contemporary technology, ancient content

+The new website gives users access to searchable, fast-loading, high-resolution images of the scrolls, as well as short explanatory videos and background information on the texts and their history.
+It is surprisingly easy to use.
 "Using the viewer or legend at the bottom of the screen you can navigate, zoom in and bring up passages to a level of detail far beyond the scope of the human eye at 1,200 megapixels," explained Eyal Miller, new business development manager at Google Israel.
 "English translations of the text are embedded throughout the scroll, with a dedicated URL for each and every verse."

 Image of the Community Rule scroll